 In a small bowl mix the gelatine and water with a whisk.
 Set aside for a few minutes until it starts to swell and thicken.
 Using a double boiler or small pot with a little water under the bowl, melt and mix the gelatine on medium/low heat until clear.
 Set aside to cool until it is no longer hot, but still liquid.

 In a medium bowl mix the yogurt, milk, sugar, vanilla extract and lemon juice until combined.
 Add the warm gelatine in a small stream while mixing and mix until well blended.
 Chill in the fridge to thicken.
 In a medium bowl whip the whipping cream until stiff peaks.
 Put the bowl in the fridge to keep cool.

 Wash and drain the strawberries.
 Reserve 12 strawberries for decoration.
 Cut the remaining strawberries in half or quarters (for larger berries).
 Once the yogurt mixture thickens to a pudding consistency, remove it from the fridge and fold in the strawberries and whipped cream.

 Assemble the Cake

 Cut the completely cooled cake into two thin layers.
 I find this is easiest using a long bread cutting knife and turning the cake as I go.
 Place the bottom layer on a serving plate or other serving dish.
 Place and close the springform ring around the bottom layer.
 Gently pour the strawberry yogurt mixture on top of the bottom layer and spread gently and evenly.
 Place the top cake layer on top.
-Chill in the fridge until well set.
+Chill in the fridge until well set (a couple hours).

 Slide a small, sharp knife around the cake to release the springform ring from the cake.
 Dust the cake with icing sugar, shaved chocolate and the 12 reserved strawberries cut in half.